ContextLab/davos/paper/paper.md

 from requests smuggle Session    # pip: requests --upgrade --pre
 ```

-`davos` parses onion comments at runtime and manages required packages in a just-in-time manner.
-Because of this, it is
+Because `davos` parses onion comments at runtime and manages required packages in a just-in-time manner, it is possible
-possible in most cases to `smuggle` a specific package version (or revision) even when a different version has already
+in most cases to `smuggle` a specific package version (or revision) even when a different version has already been
-been loaded.
-This opens the door to more complex use cases involving using multiple versions of a package within a
+loaded.
+This opens the door to more complex use cases involving using multiple versions of a package within a single
-single interpreter session (e.g., using an unstable development version that supports a new feature only when necessary,
+interpreter session (e.g., using an unstable development version that supports a new feature only when necessary, or
-or comparing behavior across versions for regression testing).
+comparing behavior across versions for regression testing).

 `davos` provides a simple, high-level interface that allows the user to disable, re-enable, and configure its
 functionality at any point throughout their code. `davos` currently supports IPython-based notebook environments